SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 ### 4.2.8 Permission Operations

 CredHub supports permissions management on credential access for UAA users.
-See the [offical CredHub Permissions documentation](https://credhub-api.cfapps.io/#permissions) for more.
+See the [offical CredHub Permissions documentation](https://credhub-api.cfapps.io/#permissions).

 #### 4.2.8.1 Get Permissions

-Get the permissions associated with a credential.
+You can get the permissions associated with a credential, as shown in the following example:

 ```csharp
 List<CredentialPermission> response = await _credHub.GetPermissionsAsync("/example-password");